VVRud/roman_clf/README.md

 -> Conv2D -> BatchNormalization -> ReLU -> MaxPooling
 ```

 Convolution kernels have sizes of 3x3.
-Strides of the firs one are 1x1 and the second one are 2x2.
+The strides of the first one is 1x1 and the second one is 2x2.
-Max-pooling layer have size and stride of 2x2.
+Max-pooling layer has size and stride of 2x2.

 <details>
     <summary><b>Block structure</b></summary>